coderSomya/coderSomya/README.md

 - 🦀 I am writing low latency code in Rust these days
 - ⚡ Fun fact **I am ambidextrous**
 ```
-My goals this year are to
+My goals in 2025 are to
 🔴 Read a lot of novel white papers
-🟡 Do Rust and AWS
+🟡 Build a few SaaS products
-🟢 Build end-to-end ML projects
+🟢 Code 14-15 hours everyday with focus
 ```

 <h3 align="left">Connect with me:</h3>